MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/operation-timed-out-error-disk-management-console.md

 ---
-title: "The operation timed out" error
+title: The operation timed out error
-description: Helps to fix the error "The operation timed out" when creating a partition using Disk Management console or DiskPart.exe. ms.date: 10/19/2020
+description: Helps to fix the error The operation timed out when creating a partition using Disk Management console or DiskPart.exe. ms.date: 10/19/2020
 author: Deland-Han
 ms.author: delhan